Attendance and Professionalism

 ### General Expectations

-It is expected that students will remain at the location of any UNLV Percussion activity until dismissed by the Coordinator or lead faculty/graduate student.
+- Remain at the location until dismissed by the Coordinator or lead faculty/graduate student.

-<u>Excessive failure to adhere to any of the above-mentioned expectations will result in a lowered Applied Lessons grade</u>.
+<u>Excessive failure to meet these expectations will result in a lowered Applied Lessons grade</u>.

 ### Work Conflicts

-Work conflicts with UNLV Percussion activities will not be tolerated in any way **unless an individual agreement is made with percussion faculty**.
-All work scheduling and possible conflicts must be addressed between the student and their employer immediately after receipt of calendar events. <u>It is imperative that students work with their employers to understand this commitment</u>
+Work conflicts with UNLV Percussion activities will not be tolerated **unless an individual agreement is made with percussion faculty**.
+Address all scheduling with your employer immediately after receiving calendar events. <u>It is imperative that your employer understands this commitment.</u>

 ## Repertoire Class ("Grone's Groove")